IkarosKappler/plotboilerplate/README.md

   // A mouse-down-position: position where the dragging
   //   started.
-This will not change during one drag process. mouseDownPos : { x : Number, y : Number },
+This will not change during one drag process. mouseDownPos : { x : number, y : number },

   // The most recent drag position (position before
   //   current drag step).
-  draggedFrom : { x : Number, y : Number },
+  draggedFrom : { x : number, y : number },

   // True if this is a drag event (nothing else available the moment). wasDragged : boolean,